srinadhharshanjan/Python_Training/README.md

 A destructor is a method that is called automatically when an object is deleted or destroyed, usually to clean up resources like files or network connections.

 In Python, the destructor is the __del__() method.

+Day-18

+What is Inheritance?
+Inheritance allows one class (child/subclass) to inherit the properties and methods of another class (parent/base class).

+✅ Why Use Inheritance?
+Reuse code

+Maintain consistency across related classes

+Add or extend features in child classes

+class Parent:
+    def greet(self):
+        print("Hello from Parent")

+class Child(Parent):
+    def greet_child(self):
+        print("Hello from Child")

+obj = Child()
+obj.greet()         # Inherited from Parent
+obj.greet_child()   # From Child

+What is super() in Python?
+The super() function is used to call a method from a parent (or superclass) inside a child class.

+Why use super()?
+When a child class overrides a method from its parent class (like _init_() or attack()), you might still want to reuse part of the parent's method.
+Instead of rewriting the same code again, super() helps you reuse the parent’s functionality.

+Day-19

+Encapsulation & Private Variables

+Encapsulation = Hiding internal data and showing only what is necessary through methods.

+What is Encapsulation?
+Encapsulation is the OOP principle of binding data (variables) and methods (functions) that operate on that data into a single unit, called a class.
+It also involves restricting direct access to some components of an object to protect the integrity of the data.

+Why Encapsulation?
+✅ Prevents unauthorized access to sensitive data

+✅ Makes code modular and easier to debug

+✅ Allows validation and control using getter/setter methods

+✅ Hides complexity from the user

+Python Access Modifiers
+Type	Syntax	Accessibility
+Public	self.value	Accessible everywhere
+Protected	self._value	Shouldn't be accessed outside the class Private	self.__value	Name mangled, access limited to class only

+Python doesn’t have real "private" — it uses name mangling.

+Access Modifiers in Python:

+public: accessible everywhere (default)

+_protected: conventionally internal use only

+__private: name mangled, meant to be truly private

+Real-Life Analogies
+Real Life	Python Encapsulation
+ATM card	Class
+Card PIN	Private variable
+Withdraw screen	Public method (withdraw)
+Bank software	Encapsulated logic

+Day_20

+What is Polymorphism?
+Polymorphism means "many forms".
+In programming, it allows objects of different classes to be treated as objects of a common superclass, while still calling their specific implementations.

+🔁 In Python, this often happens through method overriding and duck typing (if it walks like a duck...).

+Key Concepts
+Concept	Description
+Polymorphism	Different classes implement the same method differently Method Overriding	Subclass redefines a method from the parent class Duck Typing	Python relies on method names and behavior rather than strict types

+Real-World Analogy
+Situation	Polymorphism Example
+Payment systems	.pay() might work differently in UPI, credit card, or PayPal classes UI Components	.draw() can differ for buttons, sliders, checkboxes File Readers	.read() method works for CSV, JSON, or TXT readers